rcalandrelli/HiCtool/tutorial/normalization-yaffe-tanay.md

 For the normalization, observed data and correction parameters to remove biases to obtain the corrected read counts are required.
 Therefore, the observed contact matrix and the fend expected contact matrix are calculated.
 In addition, the enrichment expected contact matrix is calculated to compute the observed over expected enrichment values, considering also the distance between fends.

-For each chromosome, the following five matrices are computed at a bin size of 40 kb (the bin size can be changed with a function parameter).
-Every contact matrix is AUTOMATICALLY saved in txt format using the function ``save_matrix``.
+For each chromosome, the following five matrices can be computed and saved to file.
 Data are compressed in a format to reduce storage occupation and improving saving and loading time ([see here for more details](/tutorial/HiCtool_compressed_format.md)).

 - The **observed data** contain the observed reads count for each bin.
 - The **fend expected data** contain the learned correction value to remove biases related to fends for each bin.